LizGoro90/db-tour/tutorials/basics/01/README.md

 ## 3. Attempt to Establish a Connection

-All adapters have an [Open][2] function that accepts a `db.ConnectionURL` value, like the adapter's own `ConnectionURL` we created on the previous step:
+Use the `Open` function including the `db.ConnectionURL` value we defined in the previous step:

 ```go
 sess, err := postgresql.Open(settings)